-- 1/2 inch ginger root peeled
+- 25 gr ginger root peeled

 - 1 Tbsp coconut sugar of use brown sugar

 - Once the timer is up, do a quick release by turning the steam release handle to venting.
 I usually loosely cover a cloth on top of the pressure valve so when the steam shoots out, it won't be as "forceful".
 Once the valve collapses all the way down, open the lid and remove the beef pieces onto a serving platter.
-Turn the saute mode on and stir in the grated coconut and sugar and continue to cook until the sauce reduces and thickened.
+Turn the saute mode on and stir in the grated coconut and continue to cook until the sauce reduces and thickened.
 Pour this on top of the beef pieces

 - Transfer the rest to a large pot and bring to a boil on the stove and then lower the heat to let it gently simmer until all liquid evaporated and you can see the oil separates from the coconut milk.
 It may take roughly about 1 hour or longer depending how much liquid is in the rendang.
 Be sure to scrape the bottom of the pot every now and then to prevent anything get burn during this process

 - Add the fried potatoes in and stir to make sure the sauce is coating the potatoes too.
 Turn off the heat.
 The rendang tastes even better the day after.

 If you make rendang on stove-top without pressure cooking the beef first: